 10 AMAZING ELOPEMENT IDEAS

-I deliberately say DAY, because it is the day you get married, it is the day you will remember saying your vows to each other for the rest of your lives.
-Shouldn’t it be the most beautiful experience you can dream of?
+I deliberately say elopement DAY, because it is the day you get married and it is the day you will remember for the rest of your lives.
+Shouldn’t it matter just as much as a big wedding and be the most beautiful experience you can dream of?

-Here are ten amazing ideas on what to do on your elopement day to make it special to you:
+Here are ten amazing ideas on what to do on your elopement day, how to make it special and meaningful:

-1. FIND THE MOST AMAZING AIRBNB OR HOTEL FOR AN OVERNIGHT STAY
+1. FIND AN AMAZING AIRBNB OR HOTEL YOU VIBE WITH

 2. ELOPE IN A NATIONAL PARK OR A COUNTRY YOU’VE NEVER BEEN TO BEFORE